Jason Hanson

-Jason Hanson (born June 17, 1970) is an American former professional football player who was a placekicker who spent his entire 21-year career with the Detroit Lions of the National Football League (NFL).
+Jason Douglas Hanson (born June 17, 1970) is an American former professional football player who was a placekicker with the Detroit Lions of the National Football League (NFL) for 21 seasons.
 After playing college football with the Washington State Cougars, he was selected by the Lions in the second round of the 1992 NFL draft with the 56th overall pick.
 Hanson holds the NFL record for the most seasons played with one team and also holds multiple kicking and scoring records.
 Due to his longevity and statistical success, even on many non-playoff teams, Hanson is often cited as one of the most-loved players in Detroit Lions franchise history.

 Early life

 Born in Spokane, Washington, Hanson graduated from Mead High School in 1988, where he lettered in football, basketball, and soccer.
 As a senior, Hanson won All-Greater Spokane League honors as both a kicker and punter and was named a first-team All-State honoree by the Washington Sportswriters Association.
 In the classroom at Mead, he maintained a perfect 4.0 grade point average.